MicrosoftDocs/bot-docs/articles/nodejs/handle-conversation-events.md

 ---
 title: Handle user and conversation events  | Microsoft Docs
-description: Learn how your conversational application (bot) can handle events such as a user joining a conversation or adding a bot to their contacts list.
+description: Learn how to handle events such as a user joining a conversation or adding a bot to a contacts list (Node.js)
-keywords: bot framework, user events, handle conversation updates, join conversation, add to contacts, greet users, conversationUpdate, contactRelationUpdate
 author: DeniseMak
 manager: rstand
 ms.topic: article